nrdvana/userp/doc/protocol.md

 native-language conversions like mapping String to an array of integer, mapping float to a tuple of (sign,exponent,mantissa), and so on, which would be rather inefficient otherwise.

-Each type can be "subclassed" (and in fact, Record and Choice *must* be subclassed) to create new types.
-A "subclass" really just copies all the attributes of the base class and then lets you override them as needed.

 ### Standard Attributes

 Every type supports these attributes:

-  * align - power-of-2 bits to which the value will be aligned, measured from start of block.
+  * align - power-of-2 bits to which the value will be aligned.
     Zero causes bit-packing.
 3 causes byte-alignment.
 5 causes 4-byte alignment, and so on.
   * pad   - number of NUL bytes to follow the encoded value (useful for nul-terminated strings)

 ### Integer

 The base Integer type is the set of integers extending infintiely in the positive and negative direction.
-A subclass of integer can be limited by the following attributes:
+Integer can be limited by the following attributes:

   * min - the minimum value allowed
   * max - the maximum value allowed
-  * bits - forces encoding of the type to N-bit signed 2's complement
+  * bits - forces encoding of the type to N bits
   * names - a dictionary of symbol/value pairs

-Any infinite integer type will be encoded as a variable-length quantity, which is specific to the Userp protocol.
-Any integer type with "bits" defined will get an automatic min and max according to the 2's complement limits for that number of bits.
-An integer type with min and max and without bits will be encoded as an unsigned value of the bits necessary to hold the value of (max - min).
-Fixed-bit-width values can be encode little-endian or big-endian based on a flag in the stream header.
+Any infinite integer type will be encoded as a variable-length quantity.
+When 'min' is given, the variable quantity counts upward from 'min'.
+If 'max' is given, it counts downward from 'max'.
+If neither are given, the low bit acts as a sign bit.

+Finite integer types result from declaring any two of 'bits', 'min' or 'max'.  'bits' alone results in standard 2's complement encoding, where specifying either 'min' or 'max' causes unsigned encoding offset from that value.
+Fixed-bit-width values can be encoded little-endian or big-endian based on a flag in the stream header.

-When names are given, the integer can be encoded with the API encode_int *or* encode_symbol.
+When names are given, the resulting integer type can be encoded with the API encode_int *or* encode_str.
 Specifying a symbol that does not exist in `names` is an error.

 ### Symbol

 Symbols in Userp are Unicode strings with some character restrictions which act much like the symbols in Ruby or the `String.intern()` of Java.
 These are meant to represent concepts with no particular integer value.
-When encoded, the symbols can make use of a string table in the metadata block to remove common prefixes.
-Thus, they get encoded as small integers rather than as string literals.

-  * `prefix` - a symbol value which must appear at the start of every value of this type

-Symbols get encoded as an existing symbol ID and optional suffix (byte array).
-If a suffix was given, it gets added to the temporary Scope of the current Block, enlarging the symbol table.

-The combined bytes (prefix with suffix) must be valid UTF-8 codepoints, but the userp implementation does not apply any transformation to the codepoints and is generally unaware of any Unicode rules other than what constitutes a valid UTF-8 sequence.
+Symbols are written into the symbol table, and then any time they are used in the data they are encoded as a small integer.

 ### Choice

-A choice is composed of one or more Types, Type sub-ranges (for applicable types), or values.
+A choice is composed of one or more Types, Type subsets (for applicable types), or enumerated values.
 When encoded, a Choice type is written as an integer selector that indicates what comes next.

 The main purpose of a choice type is to reduce the size of the type-selector, but it can also help constrain data for application purposes, or provide data compression by pre-defining